Medical device design validation ensures safety and efficacy.

 Not every change requires a full-blown re-validation, but knowing when it’s necessary is critical.
 Re-validation is a resource-intensive process, so you want to get it right.
 The decision should always be based on your risk assessment.
 If a change could significantly affect the device’s performance, safety, or intended use, you need to re-validate.
 Common triggers for re-validation include changes to critical components, a new manufacturing process, or updates to the device’s software or firmware.
 If you decide that only verification is needed, you must have a clear and well-documented justification explaining why.
 Skipping this step without proper reasoning can lead to serious compliance issues down the road.

-Make Validation Part of Your QA Process
+Making Validation a Core Part of Your QA Process

 The most effective way to ensure long-term success is to fully integrate design validation into your Quality Management System (QMS).
 Validation shouldn’t be a siloed activity performed at the end of development.
 Instead, it should be woven into your entire quality process, from initial design inputs to post-market surveillance.
 It is a required step that is part of ‘design controls’ and your overall quality strategy.
 When validation is part of your QMS, it becomes a continuous cycle.
 Your quality system will dictate how you monitor performance, manage changes, and determine the need for re-validation.
 This creates a sustainable framework for maintaining compliance and ensures that quality is a shared responsibility across your entire team, not just a final hurdle to clear before launch.